|

 the city, and today you can still see each flag flying in St. Augustine,

 a symbol of each part of the tale.
+Just as Rome wasn’t built in a day,

 St. Augustine took hundreds of years to become what it is today.